Welcome to today's edition of the Rush 24-7 podcast.

 Here's a candidate willing to talk to us about his policy.

-So whereas the traditional blue blood establishment types are looking at this, oh my God, this is a disaster.
+So whereas the traditional blue-blood establishment types are looking at this, oh my God, this is a disaster.

 You don't do this.

-You don't do a town hall, you turn to the crowd and ask them what they think.
+You turn to the crowd and ask them what they think.

 People in Trump world don't see it that way at all, or many don't.

-I mean, there might be some who think this makes me uncomfortable.
+I mean, there might be some who think, this makes me uncomfortable.

 The guy doesn't seem sure of himself.

-Meaning the audience, there were disagreements even among the audience, and they had to spend a little effort in getting things back under control.
+And then the chaos, I mean, chaos did ensue, a mild form of chaos, meaning the audience, there were disagreements even among the audience, and they had to spend a little effort in getting things back under control.

 Still, there is no doubt that Trump is trying to change the way he is perceived on this issue.

-Because this, you know, immigration is viewed as the one issue, the issue that has made Trump the issue that separated him from the pack.
+And people are eagle-eyeing this and asking themselves if this is going to have a killer impact on his campaign because this, you know, immigration is viewed as the one issue, the issue that has made Trump, the issue that separated him from the PAC.

 And if there is the slightest doubt among his supporters, the slightest fear that Trump is going to abandon his long-held position on this in any meaningful way, then what will they do?